Need Help? Give us a call.

-Cost of goods sold is the direct cost of the products sold by a company.
+Cost of goods sold is the direct cost of the products sold by a company, including the cost of the materials as well as labor needed for production.
 In retail businesses, cost of goods is the cost of the inventory the business sells.
 This is usually accounted for on a sale-by-sale basis, often using a perpetual inventory system within the business’s point of sale software.

 Here’s an example: Let’s say you sell snorkel and goggle sets at a stand on the beach.
 Because you have a captive audience, you can sell these snorkel and goggle sets for $20 each.
 If you sell 10 sets before noon, you will have made $200 in sales.

 But you had to pay for those snorkel and goggle sets you sold.
 Chances are, you paid your supplier for those sets before they shipped them to you.
 If your supplier charged you $5 for each snorkel and goggle set, your cost of goods sold for the morning is $50 (10 snorkel and goggle sets sold x $5 per set = $50.)
 Because you are using a perpetual inventory system, you know the exact cost of each set you sold.
 You can also easily determine your gross profit on your sales (in this case, $150).